 What does the future of luxury cruising look like?
 We sat down with Jeffrey J. Wielgopolan, Senior Vice President, Learning & Development at Forbes Travel Guide to get the inside scoop on how cruise lines can aim to provide a five-star experience.
-Wielgoplan, one of the hospitality industry’s foremost service experts, has worked with hotels, restaurants and spas throughout North America, Europe and Asia to improve service, staff confidence and knowledge, and to further properties’ understanding of Forbes Travel Guide’s Five-Star standards and expectations.
+Wielgopolan, one of the hospitality industry’s foremost service experts, has worked with hotels, restaurants and spas throughout the world to improve service, staff confidence and knowledge, and to further properties’ understanding of Forbes Travel Guide’s Five-Star standards and expectations.

 Can you tell us a little bit about your role, Forbes Travel Guide, and the Forbes Travel Guide Star Rating Standards?

 The Forbes Travel Guide standards are the only set of globally applicable service and facility criteria for luxury hotels, fine-dining restaurants and spas.
 They are refined annually with input and guidance from the industry by way of the Standards Advisory Committee and our insider experts, along with the data we collect from thousands of properties around the world to observe and react to trends in the luxury segment of the hospitality industry.